Cambridge, England

 Program Overview

-Founded in 1347, Pembroke College combines historic methods with cutting-edge research.
-Here, you can tap experts in your discipline and go deep into a subject you’re passionate about as one of two to three students in a classic supervision group.
-It makes for amazing academic freedom.
-Applications are due in March for upcoming fall and academic-year terms; apply early for this competitive program.
+Founded in 1347, Pembroke College at the University of Cambridge combines historic teaching methods with cutting-edge research.
+Tap experts in your discipline and go deep into a subject you’re passionate about, with as few as one or two other students in a classic supervision group.
+It’s a format that creates amazing academic freedom.

 Details at a Glance